-S/N Category Roles & Responsibilities Establish partnerships & liaise with organizations, Community Based Organizations (CBOs), Civil Society Organizations (CSOs).
-Supervise the Grievance Redress Committee (GRC) which is in charge of handling and addressing grievances/complaints; 5 Contractor Compliance to BOQ specification in procurement of material and construction Implement ESMP during project implementation Develop C-ESMP Ensuring staff good behaviour/practices including the use of PPEs and zero gender violence Compliance to BOQ specification in procurement of material and construction Hire Safeguards personnel implement ESMP during project implementation Mitigate environmental and social Impacts Implementation of code of conduct for all staff Preparation of work plans for environmental and social management in line with the ESMP Ensure any changes during construction process that may have a significant environmental and social impact are communicated to ESO in time and managed accordingly.
-Maintain records and report timely environmental incidents as well as corrective and preventive actions taken Supervision of implementation of all the measures and preparation of required Monitoring report Ensure that the safety officer conducts a Job Hazard Analysis (JHA) prior to the commencement of work to identify the hazards associated with the job activities Ensure all contractors and workers sign the Code of Conduct (CoC) and are routinely trained on the contents of the CoC Provide adequate basic amenities and PPEs to workers and ensure that the PPEs are worn by workers during work.
+S/N Category Roles & Responsibilities Establish partnerships &amp; liaise with organizations, Community Based Organizations (CBOs), Civil Society Organizations (CSOs).
+Supervise the Grievance Redress Committee (GRC) which is in charge of handling and addressing grievances/complaints; Compliance to BOQ specification in procurement of material 5 Contractor and construction Implement ESMP during project implementation Develop C-ESMP Ensuring staff good behaviour/practices including the use of PPEs and zero gender violence Compliance to BOQ specification in procurement of material and construction Hire Safeguards personnel implement ESMP during project implementation Mitigate environmental and social Impacts Implementation of code of conduct for all staff Preparation of work plans for environmental and social management in line with the ESMP Ensure any changes during construction process that may have a significant environmental and social impact are communicated to ESO in time and managed accordingly.
+Maintain records and report timely environmental incidents as well as corrective and preventive actions taken Supervision of implementation of all the measures and preparation of required Monitoring report Ensure all contractors and workers sign the Code of Conduct (CoC) and are routinely trained on the contents of the CoC Provide adequate basic amenities and PPEs to workers and ensure that the PPEs are worn by workers during work.
 Prepare and maintain records and all required reporting data as stipulated by the ESMP, for submission to the Supervising Consultant 6.
 Supervising Consultant Supervise the implementation of the ESMP by the Contractors; Review the Contractors Environmental and Social Implementation Plans (CESMP) to ensure compliance with the ESMP Review site-specific environmental enhancement/mitigation designs worked out by the Contractor.
 Develop of good practice construction guidelines to assist the contractors in implementing ESMPs.
 Prepare and submit regular environmental monitoring and implementation progress reports.
 Continuous interaction with the Engineer/ESSU regarding the implementation of the environmental/social provisions in the ESMP Provides an independent oversight ensuring contractor adhere strictly to the engineering specifications and provide frequent reports on contractor/ Client's compliance Preparation and implementation of the Environmental and Social Monitoring Plan during construction